-We collaborate with colleagues from TomTom on a model-driven approach for a new generation of adaptive libraries while automating and crowdsourcing experiments and ML-based modeling using Collective Knowledge framework.
+We collaborate with colleagues from TomTom on a model-driven approach for a new generation of adaptive libraries, while automating and crowdsourcing experiments and ML-based modeling using the Collective Knowledge framework.

 We collaborate with Raspberry Pi foundation for a new educational initiative to teach students and researchers how to automatically optimize and test (autotuning, crowd-tuning and crowd-fuzzing) realistic workloads in terms of speed, size, energy usage, accuracy and costs across diverse software and hardware stack using CK workflow framework and open optimization repository.

 ARM is one of the first and main users of the Collective Knowledge Technology to design more efficient computer systems for emerging workloads such as deep learning across the whole SW/HW stack from IoT to HPC.
 See ARM's video from the Embedded Vision Summit about CK-powered collaborative DNN co-design, HiPEAC info (page 17) for more details about ARM and the cTuning foundation using CK to accelerate computer engineering, and a demo about connecting CK and ARM's workload automation, and building a representative set of applications and data sets from ARM TechCon'16.

 The non-profit cTuning foundation and dividiti regularly help various international projects ( MILEPOST, CARP, PAMELA) and assist scientists in crowdsourcing and reproducing experiments, and developing customizable and sustainable research software powered by CK which can now survive in a Cambrian AI/SW/HW chaos or when leading researchers leave!